Purslane: A Powerful Superfood with Surprising Benefits

 Tips for adding purslane to meals

-• Begin Slowly: Start by tossing a small amount into dishes that already include leafy greens.
+• Begin Slowly: Start by tossing a small amount into dishes with leafy greens.
 Its slightly tart and earthy taste blends easily with salads, wraps, or tacos.

 • Use on the Skin: Purslane can also be used in natural skin care.
 Make a gentle infusion or extract and apply it as a facial rinse.
 It may help calm irritation and support clear skin.